ZeroJumpOne/angular-heroes/README.md

 # HeroesApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7. by Ing.
+Isaac Hdez Castro

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Remember Backend

+It is a simulation with `npm run backend`

 ## Code scaffolding